Back to blog

 The reference article from SparxIT presents broad healthcare blockchain benefits, use cases, trends, and business opportunities.
 This NextPage version takes a stricter engineering view: what problem is blockchain solving, who needs to verify the record, where does sensitive data live, and what simpler architecture would work just as well?

 That distinction matters because healthcare is not a generic data-sharing environment.
-The HHS HIPAA Security Rule expects covered entities and business associates to protect electronic protected health information with appropriate administrative, physical, and technical safeguards.
-ONC's TEFCA work also shows that national health data exchange is being shaped by governance, policy, and technical trust frameworks.
+The HHS HIPAA Security Rule expects covered entities and business associates to protect electronic protected health information with administrative, physical, and technical safeguards.
+ONC's TEFCA work and CMS interoperability rules also show that national health data exchange is being shaped by governance, policy, APIs, and trust frameworks.
 A blockchain project has to fit that reality rather than route around it.

 The strongest use cases involve records of events, permissions, provenance, or transactions that multiple parties need to verify.
 They are usually adjacent to clinical data, not replacements for clinical systems themselves.